An e-mail reminder Python script

 I miss receiving the e-mail notifications for recurring events from my days of using the Hotmail and Gmail calendars.
-As most days are spent buried in emails, my inbox is everything: my to-do list, my schedule and of course, my e-mails.
+As most days are spent buried in e-mails, my inbox is everything: my to-do list, my schedule and of course, my e-mails.

 From a privacy stance, I also have concerns about having my life’s events and important dates in the cloud, sitting on someone’s server.